khteh/pAIthon/README.md

 ## GradCAM (Gradient-weighted Class Activation Mapping)

-- Interpret deep CNN model, DenseNet121 in this case with a pretrained model,
 - Visualize the impact of each region of an image on a specific output for a Convolutional Neural Network model, DenseNet121 in this case with a pretrained model.
 - Generate a heatmap by computing gradients of the specific class scores we are interested in visualizing.
 - Example: